 Students may voluntarily withdraw from Honors at any time but will be responsible for completing the regular General Education program if they do so.
 Honors College advisors are available to assist students transitioning out of the program.
 Likewise, students may apply to transfer into Honors from the regular General Education program, or from another college or university, and Honors advisors are available to help with the transition.

 There is no accrediting body for honors, though the National Collegiate Honors Council sets guidelines and offers resources for honors programs.
 Grand Valley is an active member of the National Collegiate Honors Council.

 Applicants must first be accepted to Grand Valley before they apply to the Meijer Honors College.
 We employ a holistic application process, which means that we consider the whole student, not just static indicators.
 In the application, we look for demonstrations of strong academic motivation and ability to achieve on a high level.
 The application asks students to show these through completing a self-assessment, listing academic and leadership accomplishments, writing a strong essay, and submitting a significant analytical or creative paper from high school.
 Our normal expectation of high school applicants entering college for the first time is a 3.5 high school GPA and an ACT score of 28 or an SAT score of 1300.
-These are not hard requirements, however.
+These are not firm requirements, however.